koenrane/KR-new-site/content/date-me.md

 1. I probably (70%) will want kids within the next 5 years.
 <!-- vale off -->
-2. Polyamory is important to me.
+2. I've historically been polyamorous but I'm open to monogamy.
 I find it natural to form romantic attachments with multiple people and am not very jealous.
-However, my "minimal viable polyamory" looks like "I keep seeing my partner Emma a few times a year, and talking with her regularly, while living with and marrying the person I'm currently looking for, and not engaging in any other relationships."
+I talk regularly with my ex-girlfriend Emma - I want my friendship with her to stay strong.
 <!-- vale on -->
 3. I currently live in Berkeley.
 I'm open to (but disprefer) a long-distance relationship if there's a good chance we end up in the same location, assuming the relationship is great!
 In particular, cities like New York and London are more workable (as DeepMind has offices there I could work out of).